Manassingh-prog77/Meeting-Summarizer/Readme.md

 ## Project Overview

-This project leverages Google’s Gemini AI model to transform lengthy meeting transcripts into concise and structured summaries.
-The app supports both direct text input and file uploads (.txt or .pdf), extracting textual content and passing it to the AI backend for summarization.
+This project leverages **Google’s Gemini AI model** to transform lengthy meeting transcripts into concise and structured summaries.
+The app supports both direct text input and file uploads (`.txt` or `.pdf`), extracting textual content and passing it to the AI backend for summarization.

-The backend calls the Gemini API securely, returning AI-generated markdown summaries that emphasize readability with headings, bullet points, and clear segmentation of information.
+The backend calls the Gemini API securely, returning AI-generated Markdown summaries that emphasize readability with headings, bullet points, and clear segmentation of information.

 The frontend provides a polished, responsive chat-like interface where users can paste transcripts or upload files, view AI-generated summaries in real-time, and easily copy or download results.